chandupalasith/unitybasics/README.md

 # unitybasics
-Project made to practise unity basics
+Project made to practise unity basics.
+Built as a simple character game like Super Mario.